alpinedev51/mma-elo-engine-py/README.md

 1. **Database**: Stores and handles the data.
 2. **Backend**: Houses the web scraper, Elo engine package, CRUD operations, and API endpoints.
-3. **Frontend**: Used for access backend API endpoints and providing a user interface.
+3. **Frontend**: Access backend API endpoints and providing a UI.

-### Goals / Future Features

-- **Dynamic Data Sources**: Integrate data from various MMA promotions, providing a more comprehensive view of a fighter's performance.
-- **Real-Time Updates**: As fights occur, automatically update fighter ratings, ensuring that users always have access to the most current data.

 ## Data Flow

 The data flow in this project can be summarized as follows:

-1. **Scraping**: The backend utilizes Scrapy to scrape data from various MMA-related websites.
+1. **Scraping**: The backend utilizes Scrapy to scrape data from various MMA-related websites (currently only UFC).
 The data collected includes information about fighters, fights, events, and initializes Elo ratings for each fighter to 1000.

 2. **Processing**: After the data is scraped, it is processed and cleaned to ensure it adheres to the required schema through the Item Pipeline in Scrapy.